-The total contributions received for 2020/21 on an accruals basis were £133m, and NYCC being the main employer in the Fund contributed £57.9m.
+The total contributions received for 2021/22 on an accruals basis were £136m, and NYCC being the main employer in the Fund contributed £58.0m.
 Employer contributions are set every three years by the Actuary as part of the Triennial Valuation.
 The last Triennial Valuation took place as at 31 March 2019, at which the funding level of the Fund was reported as 114% (90% as at 31 March 2016) by the actuary.

-Details of the employer contribution rates can be seen in the latest Valuation Report by following this link: www.nypf.org.uk/Documents/Actuarial%20valuation%20report%202019.pdf
+Details of the employer contribution rates can be seen in the latest Valuation Report by following this link: Valuation Reports > North Yorkshire Pension Fund (nypf.org.uk)